X icon white, transparent background.

 What to consider before creating your retention agreement

 Once you’ve decided an employee retention agreement would benefit your organization, it’s time to create the contract.
-But there are some important points to consider before you begin.
+Still, there are some critical points to consider before you begin.

 The company perspective

-Retention agreements come with many advantages when implemented correctly.
-They can help strengthen team relationships and complement whatever strategic planning model you’re using to help you surpass your competitors.
+When implemented correctly, retention bonus agreements can help strengthen team relationships and complement whatever strategic planning model you use to help you surpass your competitors.

 To create successful retention agreements and see how they can positively impact your company, ask yourself these questions: